Medical examiner: Education

-Additional training is required after medical school.
+To become experts in pathology, specifically, additional training is required after medical school.
 The first step is to complete pathological forensic training.
 This usually consists of anatomic and clinical pathology training which takes anywhere from four to five years to complete.
-After this, an anatomic pathology residency and/or a fellowship in forensic pathology should be completed.
-Before practicing, they must also become certified through the American Board of Pathology.
+After this, the physician may complete an anatomic pathology residency or a fellowship.
+Before practicing as a medical examiner, the physician must also become board certified through the American Board of Pathology.

 Career

 The general job outlook for medical examiners in the United States is considered to be excellent.
 Remuneration varies by location, but it is estimated to average between $105,000 and $500,000.

 Shortage

 In the United States, there are fewer than 500 board-certified forensic pathologists, but the National Commission on Forensic Science estimates the country needs 1,100–1,200 to perform the needed number of autopsies.
 The shortage is attributed to the nature of the work and the higher pay in other medical specialties.
-It has caused long delays in some states, and resulted in fewer investigations and less thorough investigations in some cases.
+It has caused long delays in some states and resulted in fewer investigations and less thorough investigations in some cases.